-Motus Humanus encourages “good practice” among its members.
-One example is certification of competence in Movement Pattern Analysis, an application of Laban theory utilized in management consultation, individual coaching, and team building.
+Our organization encourages “good practice” among its members.
+For example, over the past 25 years, Motus Humanus has overseen the certification of competence in Movement Pattern Analysis, an application of Laban theory utilized in management consultation, individual coaching, and team building.

 What is Movement Pattern Analysis?